mdealencar/interarray/README.md

 About interarray
 ----------------

-``interarray`` provides a framework to obtain optimal or near-optimal cable routes for a given turbine layout within the cable laying boundaries.
+``interarray`` provides a framework to obtain optimal or near-optimal cable routes for a given turbine layout within the cable-laying boundaries.
 It provides high-level access to heuristic, meta-heuristic and mathematical optimization approaches to the problem.

 The design of the collection system is subject to constraints:
 - circuits can only branch inside a wind turbine, if at all;